-We focused on species proportion (Ptros) rather than morphotype abundance A) in order to make the analysis more simple and B) because samples were collected in different ways on different substrates.
+We focused on species proportion (Ptros) rather than morphotype abundance A) in order to make the analysis more simple and B) because the samples were collected in different ways from different substrates.
 But we were happy to supplement the study by morphotype abundance data analysis (Model 2).

 Another point that requires clarification, as highlighted by the authors, is the potential presence of confounding variables in the models.
 While collinearity between continuous variables and multicollinearity have been addressed, it would be useful to examine any potential dependencies between categorical and continuous variables.